inno-devops-labs/S24-core-course-labs/app_javascript/README.md

 ```
 <n><n>
 Please note that you must have docker installed on your device to be able to run the previous commands.

+## Continuous Integration (CI)

+This project is configured with Continuous Integration (CI) using GitHub Actions.
+CI is a development practice that allows automatic testing and building of your codebase whenever changes are pushed to the repository.
+The CI workflow ensures that code changes are validated and can be easily integrated into the project without introducing issues.

+The JavaScript CI workflow is triggered on each push to the repository.
+It performs the following steps:

+1. **Build**: Sets up Node.js, installs dependencies, and runs tests to ensure the integrity of the JavaScript code.

+2. **Docker Build and Push**: Builds a Docker image for the JavaScript app and pushes it to Docker Hub.
+This step ensures that the latest version of the app is available in a Docker container for deployment.